Are There Chemicals in Mattresses?

 To our knowledge, as foamers and manufacturers, these are the ingredients used to make the components listed below.
 Ingredients may vary for glues, memory foams, natural and synthetic latex foams.

 One of the columns below lists the ingredients used to make natural latex foams.
 Latex International confirmed using these ingredients as well.
 Our list indicates what's present in the actual formulation which offers complete transparency.
 It does not confirm what comes out of the mattress in terms of VOC's.
-If you're interested in learning about our VOCs you can see our actual test analysis.
+If you're interested in learning about our VOCs, see our actual test analysis.

 |Asbestos Fluorinated polymers||•|